-2DF(PO): Operation phase strategy for a Two Degrees of Freedom ERP and People Organization project project is about the people, as discussed in some detail earlier in the book.
+A Two Degrees of Freedom ERP and People Organization project is about the people, as discussed in some detail earlier in the book.
 People issues determine the timeline, and user buy-in has the attention of the implementation team.
 The ERP system, although also a degree of freedom, is definitely in a support role.